Bertrand Cantat: Noir Désir 1990-2010

-Release, suicide of former wife and band break up, 2007–2010

-Cantat was released from the French prison on parole in October 2007, after serving half of his sentence.
-His early release aroused the anger of women's rights activists and the victim's parents, who had failed to persuade French President Nicolas Sarkozy and French judges to block his early release.

-On the night of 10 January 2010, Cantat's former wife Krisztina Rády died by suicide.
-At the time of her death, Bertrand Cantat was present in the house.
-She was discovered by their children the following day.
-Shortly before her death, Rády had complained of mental abuse by Cantat.
-The physical abuse she complained of on the answering machine is that he threw some objects at her, but she never mentioned that he was assaulting her.
-According to Cantat, Rády's parents had spent a week with him after the suicide.
-Magistrates in Bordeaux investigated Cantat in connection with Rady's suicide, but ultimately decided not to press charges.
+In 2003, Cantat was arrested for beating his girlfriend, Marie Trintignant, who died five days later in hospital.
+He was then charged and convicted of manslaughter with indirect intent [dolus eventualis].
+Following his guilty sentence of manslaughter in 2004, Cantat was sentenced to eight years in a Lithuanian prison, but would eventually be transferred back to France.
+He was released on probation in 2007.

 In October 2010, three months after his probational status of release was lifted and his sentence declared completed, Cantat resumed his musical career with a gig in Bordeaux.
-His re-entry into the public eye vexed women's rights campaigners and victim support groups.
+His re-entry into the public eye upset women's rights campaigners and victim support groups.
 On 30 November 2010, Noir Désir announced that it would split up for good.
 Cantat has continued as a solo musician.

-Since Noir Désir's breakup, 2011–present
+Going solo, 2011–2013

 Wajdi Mouawad

-In early 2011, Canadian Lebanese playwright Wajdi Mouawad chose Cantat to sing in his production in Montreal of a Sophocles cycle, entitled Chœurs.
-This sparked public criticism due to Cantat's murder conviction.
-Politicians proposed to ban Cantat's entry into the country, as Canada's immigration legislation bars from entry anyone convicted abroad of a crime which is punishable in Canada by a maximum term of at least 10 years in prison, until at least five years have passed since the end of the complete sentence handed down.
+In early 2011, Lebanese-Canadian playwright Wajdi Mouawad chose Cantat to sing in his production in Montreal of a Sophocles cycle, entitled Chœurs.
+This sparked public criticism due to Cantat's manslaughter conviction.
+Politicians proposed to ban Cantat's entry into the country, as Canada's immigration legislation bars from entry anyone convicted abroad of a crime which is punishable in Canada by a maximum term of at least ten years in prison, until at least five years have passed since the end of the complete sentence handed down.
 Manslaughter carries a maximum penalty of life imprisonment in Canada.
-Cantat, who had been sentenced to eight years in jail in Lithuania in 2004, was freed in 2007 after serving half his term.